Destinations Greece Athens

 On dinner timing

-Athenians eat at 9.30 p.m. at the earliest; the rooms fill at 10.
-Show up at 7 and you'll eat in an empty restaurant while the staff finishes lunch service.
-The energy of an Athens dinner does not exist before 9.
-Book for 9.30.
-Arrive at 9.45.
-Don't rush.
+Athenians eat at 9.30 p.m. at the earliest, and the rooms fill at 10.
+Show up at 7 and you’ll eat in an empty room while the staff finishes lunch.
+The energy of an Athens dinner doesn’t exist before 9.
+Book for 9.30, arrive at 9.45, and don’t rush it.

 On the Acropolis ticket